thbounzer/notes/centos.md

             NM_CONTROLLED=yes
             BOOTPROTO=dhcp`
     * Iptables is enabled by default with ssh enabled as well.
         * Configuration can be found in /etc/sysconfig/iptables
+    * hostname can be changed from /etc/sysconfig/network

 * Yum (packages)
     * Proxy conf: